chrismorales/unittest_coverage_talk/docs/index.rst

 And our current test only covers one of those case, when it return 1!

-Statement Coverage: Adding more tests
+Statement Coverage: Adding More Tests
 =====================================

 Let's add a second test